 Estranged husband of missing Connecticut mom arrested, charged with murder

-Fotis Dulos, the estranged husband of missing Connecticut mom Jennifer Dulos, has been arrested and charged with murder.
+Fotis Dulos, the estranged husband of a Connecticut mother of five who went missing in May after dropping her children off at school, has been arrested and charged with murder, his attorney Norm Pattis said Tuesday.

+Two others have also been arrested and charged in connection to Jennifer Dulos' death, one with murder and the other conspiracy to commit murder, Pattis said.

 This is a developing story.